rickywck/srde-project/plan.md

-# Plan: Backlog Synthesizer POC (Simplified)
+# Plan: Backlog Synthesizer POC

 ## 0. Scope & Goals

-This simplified POC keeps the **same high-level architecture and flow** as the full plan, but:
+This simplified POC keeps the **same high-level architecture and flow** as the full features application, but:
 - Focuses on a **single project** and a **single environment**.
 - Reduces configuration surface (hard-coded defaults where reasonable).